-The peninsula area is home to several protected areas, which are, as a group, recognized by UNESCO as a World Heritage site.
+The peninsula area is home to several protected areas, which, as a group, are recognized by UNESCO as World Heritage Sites.
 When you visit this area, you can enjoy awesome nature walks, beaches, birdwatching, and scenery.
 Consider taking the two-day Cape of Good Hope Trail, or one of the many other short trails in the area.

 The Apartheid Museum